-Fiberglass is a type of glass that can be spun into very fine fibers and mixed with various resins to give it certain features including fire resistance, corrosion resistance, high thermal endurance, and dimensional stability.
+Fiberglass in Industrial Application is a type of glass that can be spun into very fine fibers and mixed with various resins to give it certain features including fire resistance, corrosion resistance, high thermal endurance, and dimensional stability.
 Because of its flexibility and adaptability, fiberglass is extensively utilized.

-Fiberglass is a light, robust, yet brittle material.
+Fiberglass in Industrial Application is a light, robust, yet brittle material.
 The best thing about fiberglass is that it can be molded into a variety of intricate shapes.
 Fiberglass is as often as possible utilized in baths, boats, airplanes, material, and other industrial applications.

 We’ll go over the several forms of fiberglass, as well as their qualities and applications, in this blog.
 Let’s get started!

 Fiberglass in Industrial Application can be categorized into the following major categories based on the raw ingredients used and their proportions in the manufacturing process:

 - A-glass: often known as alkali glass, is a chemically resistant glass.
 A glass Fiber’s composition is similar to that of window glass.
 It’s used to make process equipment in several parts of the world.

 - C-glass: commonly known as chemical glass, is a type of glass that has a high chemical resistance.

 - E-glass: commonly known as electrical glass, is an excellent electrical insulator.

 - AE-glass: Alkali-resistant glass is referred to as AE-glass.

 - S glass: often known as structural glass, is a type of glass that is noted for its mechanical properties.